Vimiso/coinpush-php/README.md

 $client = new Client($config);
 ```

-IMPORTANT: Please do not send real payments to any addresses created on the Testnet, as our systems do not monitor them automatically.
+IMPORTANT: Please do not send real payments to any addresses created on the Testnet - our systems will not detect them.

 ## Approach A